smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 In general, all the LSAM server programs can be tuned for better responsiveness AND less impact on system performance by careful attention to the IBM i work management configuration, discussed below.
-But if the communication\'s program cycle is well understood, it may sometimes be desirable to change one or more of these three performance parameters.
+But if the communication's program cycle is well understood, it may sometimes be desirable to change one or more of these three performance parameters.